apache/flink/docs/content/docs/deployment/memory/network_mem_tuning.md

 In order to avoid excessive data skew, the number of buffers for each subpartition is limited by the `taskmanager.network.memory.max-buffers-per-channel` setting.

-Like the input buffer pool, the configured amount of exclusive buffers and floating buffers is only treated as recommended values.
+Unlike the input buffer pool, the configured amount of exclusive buffers and floating buffers is only treated as recommended values.
 If there are not enough buffers available, Flink can make progress with only a single exclusive buffer per output subpartition and zero floating buffers.

 ## The number of in-flight buffers